owenblake38/hg/readme.md

 # unblocker

-This was originally meant as a side project when i was trying to break into the csgo servers and get a karambit :P (it worked lol) but eventually after I found out it's capabilities I transformed it to bypass my school's blocked.com and internet based iBoss phantom. - Sean Kahler

 All data is processed and relayed to the client on the fly without unnecessary buffering, making unblocker one of the fastest web proxies available.